 Prior to the start of her professional career, Ms. Gaddis pursued a formal education at Sue Bennett College in London, Kentucky, earning a limited arts degree in 1961.
-She then matriculated at Cumberland College, now the University of the Cumberlands, in Williamsburg, Kentucky, where she received a Bachelor of Science in 1963.
-She went on to attend Union College in Barbourville, attaining a Master of Arts in 1976 and completing postgraduate work between 1977 and 1978.
-In addition, Ms. Gaddis is certified to teach grades K through eight.
+She then matriculated at Cumberland College in Princeton, Kentucky, where she received a Bachelor of Science in 1963.
+She went on to attend Union College in Barbourville, attaining a Master of Arts in 1976 and completing postgraduate coursework between 1977 and 1978.
+Additionally, Ms. Gaddis received a teaching certification for grades K through eight.

 A volunteer at the food pantry in Corbin since 1977, Ms. Gaddis is an elder and sings in the choir at her local church in Florida, as well as knits and crochets hats and scarves for Cancer patients at Markey Cancer Center at the University of Kentucky.
 The toboggins cover patients’ heads when they lose their hair.
 Outside of her primary trade, Ms. Gaddis has been the president and an officer of the Presbyterian Women.
 She also maintains involvement with the National Education Association and the Kentucky Education Retired Teachers.

 In light of her myriad accomplishments, Ms. Gaddis is a recipient of the coveted Albert Nelson Marquis Lifetime Achievement Award.
 Named a Kentucky colonel, she was awarded the Reading Award for primary reading by the State of Kentucky, as well as a scientific grant by Science in the School.
 Although Ms. Gaddis does not have children, her church honored her as Mother of the Year.
 Moreover, when the state board came down and checked her school, they honored her as one of the Supper Teachers.
 She was further selected for inclusion in the 72nd edition of Who’s Who in America.